isolver/OpenHandWrite/README.md

 To use the exe, [download the "MarkWrite 0.1 64 bit" program folder](http://goo.gl/rFlWzk), uncompress it, and then launch MarkWrite.exe in the folder.

+# Credits

+Initial development was funded by School of Social Sciences, Nottingham Trent University, UK.

 # License

 GNU General Public License (GPL) Version 3